thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 ![field_instance_config.png](/assets/images/blog/field_instance_config.png)
 Want to default your entity to be subscribed to the list?
 Use field UI's built-in configuration options.
 Use field display options to hide the field if you want to, or display it as a form right on the entity.

 Do you want to get the old role-based subscription behavior?
 Easily done with a field on your user bundle and a simple rule or two!
-We've included the custom rules actions you need, and there's even an example rule in the readme file in the MailChimp Lists submodule.
+We've included the [custom rules actions](http://cgit.drupalcode.org/mailchimp/tree/modules/mailchimp_lists/mailchimp_lists.rules.inc?h=7.x-3.x) you need, and there's even an example rule in the [README](http://cgit.drupalcode.org/mailchimp/tree/modules/mailchimp_lists/README.txt?h=7.x-3.x#n36) file in the MailChimp Lists submodule.

 What this all boils down to is do what you want!
 You can MailChimp-ify any entity on your site with an email address in under 5 minutes.
 So go ape!